-Employees (workers) and employers (bosses) both have OHS rights and responsibilities.
+Employees (workers) and employers (bosses) both have WHS rights and responsibilities.
 Find out more about what the law says you and your employer must do to keep the workplace safe.

-- Work safely to protect themself and others from injury and follow all OHS instructions, for example:
+- Work safely to protect themself and others from injury and follow all WHS instructions, for example:

 - wear all personal protective equipment provided.

 - follow safe work procedures.